 Women in Peacekeeping

-According to United Nations Peacekeeping, in 1993, women made up 1% of deployed uniformed personnel.
-Whilst this number has increased in recent decades, women now only make up 4% of approximately 80,000 uniformed personnel within peacekeeping missions, with Africa contributing to 65% of women in peacekeeping, according to Bintou Keita, Assistant-Secretary-General for the United Nations Department of Peacekeeping Operations.
+According to United Nations Peacekeeping, in 1993, women made up just 1% of deployed uniformed personnel.
+Over time this number has grown and in 2020, out of approximately 95,000 peacekeepers, women constitute 4.8% of military contingents and 10.9% of formed police units in UN Peacekeeping missions.
 Their participation is crucial to the overall success of missions, thanks to the broadened skillsets available on the ground, yet their roles often goes unrecognised.

 Not only are they able to fulfil their day-to-day responsibilities of gathering intelligence, preventing sexual violence during and after conflict, as well as providing relief and rehabilitation services to victims of violence, they are able to engage with the locals and gain the trust of the communities in which they serve.